jwalker34/Interactive-Lab-Hub/Lab_6/Readme.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

+I created a small application that helps the user choose where to eat.
+For the demo, I only incorporated mexican food and italian food, but this could technically be extended into many other restaurants as well.

 ## Record someone trying out your ChatBot

 **Using a phone or other video device, record someone trying out your ChatBot.
 Upload that video to this repository and link to it here!**